What is Sciatica

 - Manual treatments for sciatica including physiotherapy treatments such as mobilisation and manipulation to help relieve the pressure and inflammation with electrophysical agents.

 - Medical treatments for sciatica (such as NSAID’s, oral steroids, or epidural steroid injections) to help relieve the inflammation.

-- Surgery for sciatica (such as microdiscectomy or lumbar laminectomy) to help relieve both the pressure and inflammation may be warranted if the sciatic nerve pain is severe and has not been relieved with appropriate manual or medical treatments.
+- Surgery for sciatica (such as microdiscectomy or lumbar laminectomy) to help relieve both the pressure and inflammation may warranted if the sciatic nerve pain severe and not relieved with appropriate manual or medical treatments.